-During 2021, the Commission held two regular meetings and one Special Meeting.
+During 2022, the Commission held three regular meetings and no Special Meetings.
 With a full-time staff of two, the Commission continues to increase its case processing and fine-tune its procedures.
 Staff consistently works to increase staff responsiveness.
 Increased responsiveness increases the Commission's accessibility and has resulted in increased interaction with the public.
 Current funding levels allow for four regular meetings a year in Anchorage.

-2021 Regular Meeting Locations
+2022 Regular Meeting Locations